Skip to main content

 I Belong Champions

 We're looking for teachers who are paving the way for girls in computer science to join our mission by becoming I Belong Champions.
-Once you've completed the course as part of your school’s journey to achieve the I Belong certificate, you can claim your digital badge to become a champion.

 “I’ve really appreciated being part of a peer-supported network of like-minded Champions: it’s been great to read about other people’s success stories and share ideas for how we can promote inclusion and diversity for the benefit of all our students.”